 Why should I worry about intestinal worms?

 Intestinal worms are parasites that all pet owners should worry about.
 Regular worming is an important yet often overlooked part of your pet’s healthcare routine.
-As a rule, all puppies and kittens need to be wormed every two weeks until they’re three months of age, then every month until they reach six months of age, and finally, every three months for the rest of their life.
+As a rule, all puppies and kittens need to be wormed every two weeks until they’re three months of age, then every month until they reach six months of age, and finally, depending on the product, every three months for the rest of their life.

-In most cases, dogs and cats become infected with parasites when they clean and lick their own feet.
+In most cases, dogs and cats become infected with parasites when they clean and lick their own feet, the environment or each other.
 Microscopic worm eggs and larvae become attached to your pets’ paws when they walk over an infected area.
 Once inside your pets’ digestive system, it only takes a few weeks for the eggs or larvae to mature into adult worms.
 These adult worms continue to lay eggs inside your pet, at which point you may notice small, white flecks in your pets’ faeces; these are worm eggs.
 If an infected pet licks their bottom and then licks you or another family member, or even if you or a family member simply pat an infected pet, you can become infected with these parasites.

 Dog and cat worming chart